FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 for the dual purposes of helping make the MSC easier to write as it allowed a outline to be created and it also hopes to help make the proposal accessible.
 As the high level overview explains the system without getting too concerned with the minute details found in the proposal section.

-Under Proposal you find the Heartbeat System, CS API Level and Incremental presence subheadings.
-These subheadings explain the various aspects of this MSC in detail.
-Heartbeat concerns it self with the heartbeat system.
-CS API concerns it self with Client server API side of things as is hopefully self explanatory.
-Incremental Presence explains the details of how Incremental presence works that aren't explained in the heartbeat section.

 ### Background